djthorpe/gopi/docs/chapter03.md

   * A service becoming available on the network;
   * A ticker which fires at a regular interval.

 There are many other cases where events could fire.
 In this chapter, I will describe a tool which handles a ticker, firing at a regular interval.

-## The Ticker unit
+## The Ticker Unit

 Here are the parameters you'll need in order to use the ticker: